robertorcosta/azure-docs.pt-br/articles/blockchain/service/data-security.md

 ## <a name="encryption"></a>Criptografia

 Os dados do usuário são armazenados no armazenamento do Azure.
 Os dados do usuário são criptografados em movimento e em repouso para segurança e confidencialidade.
-Para obter mais informações, consulte: [Guia de segurança do Armazenamento do Azure](../../storage/common/storage-security-guide.md).
+Para obter mais informações, consulte: [Guia de segurança do armazenamento do Azure](../../storage/common/storage-security-guide.md).

 ## <a name="authentication"></a>Autenticação